Th-Underscore/super_story_summarizer/README.md

 - Add extreme short-term information (what is CURRENTLY happening)
 - Summarize context (i.e. style of narration, 2nd person vs 3rd person) - Save summary of context in specific branch of config JSON file for future use
 - Summarize full histories (for old chats, allow summarizing certain # of messages at a time)
+- Utilize vector matrix of full chat history to search specific keywords
+- - Summarize full scenario/conversation based on start and endpoint for context surrounding pinpointed message(s) (requires saving specific timeframes during chat)
+- - Provide zero loss history for full message plus messages before and after respectively

+### Current Goals
+- After each message from the bot, parse the character's latest history JSON file and provide as context.
+Summarize after the message is finished (allows instant response and cooldown instead of delayed response).
+- Dynamically save new subjects to the character's subjects JSON file (requires more inference time).

 ### Master Settings

 - Active summarization (summarize each new line and push it to array) vs total summarization (get full story and summarize)